lfr/lfr.github.io/fun/_posts/2021-3-10-letting-go-of-the-past.md

 > Nothing is lost, nothing is created, everything is **transformed**

-The law of conservation of mass is one of the first laws of physics we learn at school as it's also one of the most intuitive and — conveniently — applies to **everything**, describing it as none other than **product of a transformation**!
+The law of conservation of mass is one of the first laws of physics we learn at school as it's also one of the most intuitive and — conveniently — applies to **everything**, describing it as none other than the **product of a transformation**!

 A transformation is just a medieval name for a function, and that young alchemist, is the very topic of the next article.